Timers in PLC Programming

-In this tutorial I will not only show you how those standard timer functions work, but also simulate them in the open source CodeSys environment.
+In this tutorial, I will not only show you how those standard timer functions work but also stimulate them in the open-source CodeSys environment.
 That way, you can see how you can use the PLC timer functions in your own PLC programs.

 On Delay Timer (TON)

 First one of the standard timers is the on delay timer also known as just TON.
 This is by far the most used timer in PLC programming.
 You will find this in any platform and it is in fact so useful that you can build the other timer functions with the on delay timer.